Misterio77/website/README.md

 ## Developing

-Just [install jekyll](https://jekyllrb.com/docs/) and hack away.
+First install ruby and bundler, then run `bundle install`.

-Use `jekyll build` to build, and `jekyll serve` to serve locally.
+Now you can use `bundle exec jekyll build` to build, and `bundle exec jekyll serve` to serve locally.

-I recommend using [prettier](https://prettier.io/) to format your code.

 ### Nix